Inkering/ring/join.md

 ## If you need some help

-Sam and Dieter, the first two sites in the webring, care for the list and the code.
+We, Sam and Dieter (who have the first two sites in the webring), care for the list and the code.
 If you need some help, you could reach out to us!